Aquaveo/tethysapp-geoglows_dashboard/README.md

    ```

 10. Load the data to the database:
-    - Enter the folder `tethysapp-geoglows_dashboard/tethysapp/geoglows_dashboard/analysis/data_prep`
+   - Enter the folder `tethysapp-geoglows_dashboard/tethysapp/geoglows_dashboard`
-    - Run the command `tethys manage shell < init_river_tables.py`, then wait for 20~30 minutes for it to be finished
+   - Run the command `tethys manage shell < init_river_tables.py`, then wait for 3~6 hours for it to be finished

 ### Set Up the GeoServer